pratyaychandra/Week2-Footprinting-and-Network-Scanning/README.md

 > This repository documents a **training exercise**, not a real-world penetration test.
 The following boundaries were respected throughout:
 >
-> - **PM1 (WHOIS / WhatWeb / Nslookup / Curl / Wafw00f / DNSRecon)** was run against `networkwalks.com`, a domain explicitly provided by the course as a sanctioned practice target.
-Every tool used here only queries information the domain owner has already made publicly available — no exploitation, credential testing, or intrusive probing was performed.
+> - **PM1 (WHOIS / WhatWeb / Nslookup / Curl / Wafw00f / DNSRecon)** was run against `networkwalks.com`, a domain explicitly provided by the instructor as a sanctioned practice target.
+Every tool used here only queries information the domain owner has already made publicly available - no exploitation, credential testing or intrusive probing was performed.
 > - **PM2 (GHDB / Google Dorking)** involved viewing links **already indexed by Google's own crawlers**.
-No authentication was attempted against any exposed camera or portal, and no files were downloaded beyond what was needed to confirm public accessibility.
+No authentication was attempted against any exposed camera or portal and no files were downloaded beyond what was needed to confirm public accessibility.
 This exercise demonstrates how such exposures are *discovered*, not how they were *created*.
 > - **PM4 (theHarvester)** was pointed at `microsoft.com` purely as a **passive OSINT aggregation exercise**.
-No requests were ever sent to Microsoft's own infrastructure — theHarvester only queries third-party public sources (search engines, certificate transparency logs, breach-notification indexes).
+No requests were ever sent to Microsoft's own infrastructure - theHarvester only queries third-party public sources (search engines, certificate transparency logs, breach-notification indexes).
 This does not constitute testing of Microsoft's systems.
-> - **PM5 (Nmap/Zenmap)** is the only *active-scanning* component of this project, and it was run exclusively against `10.0.0.0/24` — the private, self-owned NAT Network built and documented in Week 1.
+> - **PM5 (Nmap/Zenmap)** is the only *active-scanning* component of this project, and it was run exclusively against `10.0.0.0/24` - the private, self owned NAT Network built and documented in Week 1.
 No host outside my own lab was scanned.
 >
 > I am solely responsible for keeping all activity shown here within these boundaries.
 Replicating active scanning or intrusive techniques from this repo against any system you do not own or have **written permission** to test is illegal in most jurisdictions and is explicitly discouraged.